netnodes/Values/docs/disciplinary_policy.md

 ### Purpose and scope

 It is essential that certain standards of conduct and performance are maintained to protect the smooth running of NetNodes and the wellbeing of all its employees.
-The APP Disciplinary Policy is intended to ensure fair and equitable treatment of employees where there are instances of misconduct or where job performance falls below an acceptable level.
+The NetNodes Disciplinary Policy is intended to ensure fair and equitable treatment of employees where there are instances of misconduct or where job performance falls below an acceptable level.

 All employees are required to conduct themselves in a manner consistent with the effective and efficient operation of the organisation and should recognise and uphold high standards of conduct and performance in their dealings with each other, suppliers and members of the public who access our services.
 This Disciplinary Policy and its subsequent procedures therefore apply to all employees, irrespective of their length of service or role.